AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Seat Belt Laws

 In Arkansas, wearing a seat belt is mandatory for both drivers and front-seat passengers, who could receive traffic citations if they don’t “click it.”
-Back-seat passengers only need to wear seat belts if they’re riding with a teen driver who has an intermediate license or learner’s permit.5
+Passengers under 15 years old must be properly secured whether they’re riding in the front or back of the vehicle.7

-In Arkansas, only 83 percent of people report that they always wear seat belts, lower than the national average of 87 percent.
-Responses differed by gender, age, race, education, and income level, as you’ll see below.
+In Arkansas, only 79 percent of people report that they always wear seat belts, lower than the national average of 92 percent.8 Responses differed by gender, age, race, education, and income level, as you’ll see below.

 Distracted Driving Laws